apache/servicemix/examples/cxf/cxf-ws-rm/README.txt

 To stop the example, enter the following command at the ServiceMix
 console:

-  osgi:stop <bundle_id>
+  bundle:stop <bundle_id>

 For example:

-  osgi:stop 170
+  bundle:stop 170

 To uninstall the example, enter one of the following commands in the ServiceMix console:

-  features:uninstall examples-cxf-ws-rm
+  feature:uninstall examples-cxf-ws-rm

 or

-  osgi:uninstall <bundle_id>
+  bundle:uninstall <bundle_id>

 Viewing the Log Entries